 - Deliberately Cute Child: In her child actress days.

-- Little Red Riding Hood: Played the title role in a very dark take on the tale in the black-and-white short early in her career.
+- Little Dead Riding Hood: She played the title role in a very dark take on the tale in the black-and-white short early in her career.

-- Older Than They Look: Now in her mid-thirties, she still looks at least a decade younger.
+- Older Than They Look: Now having crossed forty, she still looks at least a decade younger.

-- Another rival of her younger years was Kirsten Dunst, the blonde beauty to whom she lost coveted roles as Amy March from Little Women and Claudia from Interview with the Vampire.
-She was also turned down four times for the role of Lolita in favor of the then-unknown Dominique Swain, and was deemed to old to play Enid in Ghost World.
+- Another rival of her younger years was Kirsten Dunst, the blonde beauty to whom she lost coveted roles as Claudia from Interview with the Vampire and Amy March from Little Women.
+She was also turned down four times for the role of Lolita in favor of the then-unknown Dominique Swain, and was deemed too old to play Enid in Ghost World.